flutter-cavalry/saf_stream/README.md

   Future<Stream<Uint8List>> readFileStream(String uri,
       {int? bufferSize, int? start});

   /// Reads the contents of a file from the given [uri].
+Unlike [readFileStream],
+  /// this method reads the entire file at once and returns a [Uint8List].
   ///
   /// If [start] and [count] are provided, reads [count] bytes starting from [start].
   Future<Uint8List> readFileSync(String uri, {int? start, int? count});

-  /// Copies a file from the given [src] to a local file [dest].
+  /// Copies a SAF file from the given [srcUri] to a local file [destPath].
-  Future<void> copyToLocalFile(String src, String dest);
+  Future<void> copyToLocalFile(String srcUri, String destPath);

-  /// Copies the contents of a local file [localSrc] and creates a new file
+  /// Copies the contents of a local file [srcPath] and creates a new file
   /// from the given [treeUri], [fileName] and [mime].
-  /// Returns the Uri of the created file.
   ///
+  /// Returns a [SafNewFile], which contains the Uri and file name of newly created file.
+  ///
   /// If [overwrite] is true, the file will be overwritten if it already exists.
+  /// If [overwrite] is false and a file with the same name already exists, a new name
+  /// will be generated and returned in the resulting [SafNewFile].
   Future<SafNewFile> pasteLocalFile(
-      String localSrc, String treeUri, String fileName, String mime, {bool? overwrite});
+      String srcPath, String treeUri, String fileName, String mime, {bool? overwrite});

   /// Writes the given [data] to a file identified by the given [treeUri], [fileName] and [mime].
   ///
+  /// Returns a [SafNewFile], which contains the Uri and file name of newly created file.
+  ///
   /// If [overwrite] is true, the file will be overwritten if it already exists.
+  /// If [overwrite] is false and a file with the same name already exists, a new name
+  /// will be generated and returned in the resulting [SafNewFile].
   Future<SafNewFile> writeFileSync(
       String treeUri, String fileName, String mime, Uint8List data, {bool? overwrite});

   /// Returns a [SafWriteStreamInfo].
 Call [writeChunk] with the [session] from [SafWriteStreamInfo]
   /// to write data into the destination stream.
 Call [endWriteStream] to close the destination stream.
+  ///
+  /// If [overwrite] is true, the file will be overwritten if it already exists.
+  /// If [overwrite] is false and a file with the same name already exists, a new name
+  /// will be generated and returned in the resulting [SafWriteStreamInfo].
   Future<SafWriteStreamInfo> startWriteStream(
       String treeUri, String fileName, String mime,
       {bool? overwrite});